WarlonZeng/StatsBot/README.md

 * Databases queries

 ## Usuage
 User will search a summoner's name and various statistics from Riot's API will be returned.
 Summoner must be ranked and must be playing in the current season.
+Small bug: sometimes the results page won't load, no problem, there is another search bar on the results page that works perfectly -- just retype summoner name.
+Page sometimes doesn't load due to my crappy frontend web skills.

 ## How to run
 1. Download nginx, mongodb, and pm2 from their respective sources (nginx website, mongodb website, npm)